HTML

 <link>

-The <link> element creates a relationship between the current document and an external resource, such as a stylesheet or favicon.
+The <link> HTML element specifies relationships between the current document and an external resource.

 Text and structure